Pennsylvania Department of Health

 Meadows II

-Based on a Medicare/Medicaid Recertification Survey completed on July 23, 2024, it was determined that Rehab At Shannondell was not in compliance with the following requirements of the Life Safety Code for an existing nursing health care occupancy.
+Based on a Medicare/Medicaid Recertification Survey completed on May 5, 2025, it was determined that Rehab At Shannondell was not in compliance with the following requirements of the Life Safety Code for an existing Nursing health care occupancy.
 Compliance with the National Fire Protection Association's Life Safety Code is required by 42 CFR 483.90(a).

 This is a four-story, Type II (222), fire resistive building, with a basement, that is fully sprinklered.